Best Ceramic Coating for Cars: Protect Your Car with a Glossy Finish

 Ceramic Coating for Cars Pricing

-- Under $40: At this price range, you can get a product with a little above-average quality but with little durability.
+- Under $40: At this price range, you can get a product with decent quality but little durability.
 Most products that sell under $40 will not last more than a year.

 - $50 - $100: You can pick a good-quality 9H ceramic coating with a professional finish at this price range.
-Durability won’t be an issue as one coating can stay around for up to five years.
+Durability won’t be an issue as some coatings can stay around for up to five years.

-- Over $100: Top-tier products sell around these price ranges.
-If you’re looking for a ceramic coating that will last the lifetime of the car, be ready to pay the price tag that comes attached to it.
+- Over $100: If you’re looking for a ceramic coating that will last the lifetime of the car, be ready to pay the price tag that comes attached to it.

 Durability describes how long you can expect the ceramic coating to keep protecting the car’s body and looking as new as the day it was applied.
-Some high-end ceramic coatings have durability that last as long as the car’s lifetime.
-An affordable and good-quality product will give you anywhere from two to five years of good service.
+Some high-end ceramic coatings have a durability that can last as long as the car’s lifetime.
+A good-quality product will give you anywhere from two to five years of good service.
+Even the most affordable ceramic coatings should last at least a year.

 Ease of Use